rocketkeis/project-notes/agile-backlog-refinement.md

 * Someone who understands users and how the user interface could or should work - PO, BA, UX Designer
 * Someone familiar with the codebase you’ll be adding the features into, because they’ll best understand what's feasible to build - 1-2 Devs
 * Someone to help ask the tough questions so that we consider the "what abouts" that others are often too optimistic to consider - Tester
-* *Note that it's possible that one person wears multiple hats.
-That's ok as long as those 3 areas above are considered.*
+* Note that it's possible that one person wears multiple hats.
+That's OK as long as those 3 areas above are considered.

 **Dive deep and consider options.** Use the conversations to dive deep into: